aspose-cells/Aspose.Cells-API-References/english/java/com.aspose.cells/pivottable/_index.md

 ```

-Layouts the PivotTable in compact form.
+Layouts the PivotTable view in compact form.

 ### showInOutlineForm() {#showInOutlineForm--}
 ```